FarmDyn/documentation/docs/Team/team.md

 ### M. Sc.
 Lennart Kokemohr
 ![](../media/Team/kokemohr.jpg){: style="width:200px", align="left"}
-Lennart Kokemohr is a PhD Student in the working group focusing on the modelling of beef farms.
+Lennart Kokemohr is a PhD Student working at the Norwegian institute RURALIS (Institutt for rural og- regionalforskning).
+His research focuses on the development of environmental accounting schemes in the model in connection to various cattle farming types.

 &nbsp;

 &nbsp;